Claudine Barretto: Early work: ABS-CBN (1992–1997)

+In 1994, she became part of a Star Cinema's film Lagalag: The Eddie Fernandez Story.

-In 1994, she starred in Pare Ko with Mark Anthony Fernandez and in Oki Doki Doc: The Movie.
+In 1995, she starred in Mangarap Ka, her first major film role with Mark Anthony Fernandez and Pare Ko.

-In 1996, she starred in various films with Star Cinema which includes, Radio Romance, her first film with Rico Yan, Mangarap Ka, her first major film role with Mark Anthony Fernandez, and Madrasta with Christopher de Leon and Sharon Cuneta.
+In 1996, she was better known on the various film of Star Cinema which includes, Radio Romance, her first film with Rico Yan, Oki Doki Doc: The Movie and Madrasta with Christopher de Leon and Sharon Cuneta.
+She also appeared again two times in Maalaala Mo Kaya.

 Breakthrough (1997–2002)

-Barretto landed her first ever television drama series in 1997 titled Mula sa Puso.
+Barretto landed her first ever television drama series in 1997 titled Mula sa Puso that made her recognize of many on her outstanding performance as an young actress.
 The series ran for three consecutive years on ABS-CBN.
 That same year she starred in films like Home Along Da Riles 2 with Dolphy, Calvento Files: The Movie with Rio Locsin and Diether Ocampo, and F.L.A.M.E.S.: The Movie with Rico Yan, Paula Peralejo, and Boots Anson-Roa.

 In 1998, she portrayed Mela in the film Dahil Mahal na Mahal Kita which was directed by Wenn V. Deramas, alongside Rico Yan and Diether Ocampo.

 Later in 1999, with the debut of the soap opera Saan Ka Man Naroroon where she portrayed as triplets in the name of Rosario, Rosenda and Rosemarie which earned her a nomination for Best Actress in the Asian TV Awards.
 Also the same year she starred in films like Soltera with Diether Ocampo and Maricel Soriano, and the film adaptation of Mula sa Puso.
+She also appeared in Wansapanataym for the first time where she also portray three different roles before her second soap opera.

 She also co-starred Vilma Santos in the highly commended 2000 movie Anak directed by Rory Quintos.

 In 2001, she was cast as the lead role in the drama series Sa Dulo ng Walang Hanggan (2001–2003) with Carlos Agassi, Luis Alandy, and Mylene Dizon and film Oops!
 Teka Lang...
 Diskarte Ko 'To with Robin Padilla.